Saltdal Municipality

 Saltdal (Sálát) is a municipality in Nordland county, Norway.
 It is part of the traditional district of Salten.
 The administrative centre of the municipality is the village of Rognan.
-Other villages in Saltdal include Røkland and Lønsdal.
+Other villages in Saltdal include Røkland, Lønsdal, Langset, and Saksenvika.

-The 2216 km2 municipality is the 26th largest by area out of the 356 municipalities in Norway.
-Saltdal is the 187th most populous municipality in Norway with a population of 4,617.
-The municipality's population density is 2.2 PD/km2 and its population has decreased by 2% over the previous 10-year period.
+The 2216 km2 municipality is the 26th largest by area out of the 357 municipalities in Norway.
+Saltdal Municipality is the 186th most populous municipality in Norway with a population of 4,880.
+The municipality's population density is 2.2 PD/km2 and its population has increased by 4.1% over the previous 10-year period.

 General information

 The municipality of Saltdal was established on 1 January 1838 (see formannskapsdistrikt law).
-In 1949, a small area of Skjerstad Municipality (population: 10) was transferred to Saltdal.
+In 1949, a small area of Skjerstad Municipality (population: 10) was transferred to Saltdal Municipality.
 Other than that one change, the borders have never changed.

 Name

-The Old Norse form of the name must have been Salptardalr.
-The first element is the genitive case of the river name Salpt which means "strong steam", (now Saltdalselva, which runs through Saltdal) and the last element is dalr which means "valley" or "dale".
+The municipality (originally the parish) is named after the Saltdalen valley (Salptardalr).
+The river Saltdalselva runs through the Saltdalen valley.
+The first element of the name is the old name of the river, Salpti.
+The river name is salpt which means "strong stream".
+The last element is dalr which means "valley" or "dale".
+Historically, the name of the municipality was spelled Saltdalen.
+On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Saltdal, removing the definite form ending -en.